 Concentration is a crucial production step when it comes to achieving these objectives.
 Different concentration technologies are available.
 One is ultrafiltration, a form of membrane filtration that offers a variety of advantages.

-“In membrane filtration, or more specifically ultrafiltration, all the protein is retained in the product.
-Only lactose and mineral salts pass through the membrane; all protein and fat stays in the concentrated product,” Birkemose says.
+“In membrane filtration, or more specifically ultrafiltration, the protein is retained in the product.
+Only lactose and mineral salts pass through the membrane; protein and fat stays in the concentrated product,” Birkemose says.

 The high yield of ultrafiltration allows you to minimize your use of milk when producing your end product.